proc7ts/push-iterator/README.md

 - `iteratorOf(iterable)` - Constructs iterator over elements of the given `iterable`.
 - `makePushIterable(iterate)` - Creates a push iterable implementation.
 - `makePushIterator(forNext)` - Creates a push iterator implementation.
+- `pushHead(iterable, accept): PushIterator` - Iterates over the head elements of the given push iterable and returns its tail iterator.
 - `pushIterated(iterable, accept): boolean` - Iterates over elements of the given push iterable.